 You may have also had valuable items in the vehicle such as laptops, glasses, or other breakable items.
 It would be unfair for you to have to cover the replacement costs of these items.

 Your best bet to get the maximum amount of compensation for your car accident is to hire a professional personal injury attorney.
-If cost is a concern, you may be asking, How much do car accident lawyers charge?
+If cost is a concern, you may be asking, How much do car accident lawyers charge in California?

-There isn’t a uniform answer to that, but one of the more common ways that car accident lawyers charge is through a contingency fee arrangement.
+One of the more common ways that car accident lawyers in particular charge is through a contingency fee arrangement.

 In a contingency fee arrangement, you do not pay hourly fees or have to worry about making payments while your case is being litigated.